Bachelor of Engineering

 • 1st to 3rd semester: basic studies and vocational training

 • The KIA form of study only differs from the Bachelor's degree course in the 2nd and 3rd semesters.
 You complete the part-time semesters 2.1 to 3.2 in a 4-week rhythm at alternating learning locations (university/company).
-At the end of this study phase, you will take the IHK examination and receive your first professional qualification.
+At the end of this study section, you will take the IHK examination and receive your first professional qualification.

 • 4th to 7th semester: Specialist studies